 In more severe cases of adrenal insufficiency, you may experience:

-If you decide to pursue an adrenal-friendly diet, doctors recommend limiting foods and drinks high in refined and processed sugar and unhealthy fats, while also managing blood sugar.
+If you decide to try an adrenal-friendly diet, doctors recommend limiting foods and drinks high in refined and processed sugar and unhealthy fats, while also managing blood sugar.

 Some foods to avoid include:

-A well-balanced diet is the best way to keep your body healthy and to regulate your sugar levels.
-Doctors recommend balancing protein, healthy fats, and high-quality, nutrient-dense carbohydrates.
-Increase your vegetable intake to receive the necessary amount of vitamins and minerals.
-Also, include foods high in vitamin C, B vitamins (especially B-5 and B-6), and magnesium to help support healthy adrenal glands as well.
+Increase your vegetable intake to get the necessary amount of vitamins and minerals.
+Also, include foods high in vitamin C, B vitamins (especially B-5 and B-6), and magnesium to help support healthy adrenal glands.

 Some foods to eat on the adrenal fatigue diet include:

 - sea salt in moderation